Diversity at BU School of Law

 Upper-level students: BU Law is known for its exceptionally friendly community, and upper-level students are a driving force behind this reputation.
 Be it your official student advisor or an older student who, unprompted, emails you notes when you miss class, 2 and 3Ls look out for you, which not many law schools can say.

-Student organizations: BU Law has more than 30 student organizations—including twelve affinity groups—focused on personal issues, professional or special interests, and social pursuits.
+Student organizations: BU Law has more than 30 student organizations—including eleven affinity groups—focused on personal issues, professional or special interests, and social pursuits.
 These groups often hold networking events with professionals in the community and alumni, which brings us to…

 Alumni: BU Law’s network of nearly 25,000 alumni practicing in various fields around the globe is the ultimate career resource.
 You’ll be paired with an alumni mentor as a 1L to immediately benefit from the guidance and career advice of someone practicing in a field, sector, or geographic location of interest to you.